SajaHamade/E-Commerce/README.md

 # E-Commerce
-This is a full-stack e-commerce application built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This is a responsive full-stack e-commerce application built with the MERN stack (MongoDB, Express.js, React.js, Node.js).

 ## Features
 - User authentication and authorization